kblomqvist/yasha/README.md

 yasha source/foo.c.jinja
 ```

 the variables defined in `foo.yaml` are used within both templates.
 This works because subfolders will be checked for the variable file until the current working directory is reached — `root` in this case.

-Considering the above example Yasha will look for variables in the following order:
+For your reference the variables are looked for in the following order: `include/foo.h.yaml`, `include/foo.yaml`, `foo.h.yaml`, `foo.yaml`.

-- `include/foo.h.yaml`
-- `include/foo.yaml`
-- `foo.h.yaml`
-- `foo.yaml`

-### Built-in variable file parsers

-- `.svd` files are parsed as [CMSIS-SVD](https://www.keil.com/pack/doc/CMSIS/SVD/html/index.html)
-- `.toml` files are parsed as [TOML](https://github.com/toml-lang/toml)
-- `.yaml` and `.yml` files are parsed as [YAML](http://www.yaml.org/start.html)

 ## Template extensions (extension file)